-9.1.9 Modifying KDCS attributes
+9.1.10 Modifying KDCS attributes

 - If you use +formats or #formats, you can change the attributes of format fields in the program. - The KDCS attribute combinations are contained in the header file kcat.h and are copied into the program unit via include statements. - The kcat.h header file also contains the KDCATTR macro with which you can set the KDCS attribute combinations.
-KDCATTR is called as follows: - B KDCATTR (attribute_field, attribute_value); - The names and characteristics of the possible KDCS attribute combinations are listed in your formatting system manual. - B Example

-- The "name" field is to be output to the screen as a protected field; a_name is the attribute field corresponding to this. - KDCATTR (spab->std mask.a name, KCPROT); - The +format "FORMAT5" contains the "FELD1" to "FELD5" fields.
+KDCATTR is called as follows: - B KDCATTR (attribute_field, attribute_value); - The names and characteristics of the possible KDCS attribute combinations are listed in your formatting system manual. - B Example - The "name" field is to be output to the screen as a protected field; a_name is the attribute field corresponding to this. - B KDCATTR (spab->std_mask.a_name, KCPROT); - B The +format "FORMAT5" contains the "FELD1" to "FELD5" fields.
 FELD4 should be sent to the screen blinking, all other fields maintain the attributes from the format description.

 '''

+В

 #include <kcat.h>

 В

 unsigned short mput_features;

 В

-B

-B
+В

+В

 {... a format5 mask out; ...} spab; 1)

 В

-B

-B
+В

 /MPUT call /

 В

 В

+В

 KDCATTR (mask_out.a_field4, KCSIGN);

+В

 KDCATTR (mask_out.a_field1, KCNOATTR);

+В

-KDCATTR (mask_out.a_field2, KCNOATTR);
+KDCATTR (mask_out.a_field2, KCNOATTR):

-BBBBBBBB
+В

 KDCATTR (mask_out.a_field3, KCNOATTR);

+В

-KDCATTR (mask_out.a_field5, KCNOATTR);
+KDCATTR (mask out.a field5, KCNOATTR);

+В

+В

 KDCS MPUTNT (&mask_out, sizeof(a_format5),

+В

-KDCS SPACES, KDCS_SPACES, mput_features);
+KDCS SPACES, KDCS SPACES, mput features);

+В

 '''